RhombusSystems/rhombus-api-examples-python/FaceDetectionModule/README.md

-# Rhombus Extended AI Module
+# Rhombus Face Detection Module

 ## What is this
-Rhombus Extended AI Module is a Python commandline application that identifies objects in Rhombus Systems cameras using the OpenCV and YOLO with the COCO model.
+Rhombus Face Detection Module is a Python commandline application that recognizes faces in Rhombus Systems cameras using the OpenCV to determine if someone is not in frame.
 This is an example of how to use the [Rhombus API](https://apidocs.rhombussystems.com/reference).
 This is NOT a production ready example, it is for demonstrational purposes only

 The code demos how to send API requests to Rhombus using API token authentication and how to download VODs from Rhombus.